wicorn29/ExtPrint3r/hosts.md

 # ExtPrint3r Hosts

 This markdown file lists both official and unofficial links to ExtPrint3r.
-If data:// URIs are blocked you can try some of the links listed here.
+If ``data:`` URIs are blocked you can try some of the links listed here.

 ## Official Hosts